yamacisik/gated_kernel_tpp/README.md

 # gated_kernel_tpp

-This repository holds the code on the Sigmoid Gated Hakwes Process.
+This repository holds the code for the paper: Flexible Triggering Kernels for Hawkes Process Modeling submitted to ICML 2022.
-The branch named 'icml_branch' will not be changed after the submission deadline of ICML 2022.